Where to start when building a basic skincare routine, what products to use, and why.

 Step 4.
 Vitamin C. Every day, in the morning.
 This is the most powerful anti-oxidant you can use on your skin; it hydrates and brightens, reduces the appearance of scarring and pigmentation, balances skin tone, and encourages cell regeneration, along with many (many) other benefits.
 It’s available in many different formats; serums, masks, moisturisers, and so on – but I have always used it as a serum as I feel it penetrates the skin deeper.
 There’s more info in my Skincare Chat about Vitamin C here.

 Step 5.
-Hydration.
+Hydrating Serum.
 Every day, once in the morning and once in the evening.
 The benefits of using a hydrating hyaluronic acid serum are wide-ranging.
 Think of it like a big drink of water for your skin.
 It plumps and protects, improves elasticity, it’s non-irritating, soothing, and by helping main moisture levels in the skin, it can add volume and improve firmness, too!
 It’s also a humectant which means it helps regulate moisture in the skin; resulting in ongoing hydration throughout the day.

 Step 6.
 Moisturiser.
 Every day, once in the morning and once in the evening.
 Moisturiser is the last (very important) step in any skincare routine, as it locks in all the serums that you applied, and seals everything in.